 Where to Rent a Bike at Acadia National Park’s Schoodic District

-Seascape Kayak & Bike is a popular and convenient, locally-owned kayak and bicycle rental shop in Winter Harbor on the Schoodic Peninsula.
-The business has two bicycle locations, one at the Schoodic Marine Center and its main location on Duck Pond Rd. across from the entrance to Acadia.
+Sea Schoodic Kayak and Bike is a popular and convenient, locally-owned kayak and bicycle rental shop in Winter Harbor on the Schoodic Peninsula.
+The business has its main location on Duck Pond Rd. across from the entrance to Acadia.

-We personally recommend renting from the Schoodic Marine Center location, as this is a stop on the free Island Explorer shuttle bus Schoodic route.
+We personally recommend renting from them as they are near/on on the free Island Explorer shuttle bus Schoodic route.
 Since the shuttles have bicycle racks, if you run out of steam before you finish the loop, you can hitch a ride back to the Marine Center on the shuttle!

 Main Office Address: 8 Duck Pond Rd, Winter Harbor, Maine 04693